unicef/hope-documentation/docs/components/hde/setup.md

 #####  FILE_STORAGE_DNN
 This backend is dedicated to storing DNN model files.
 Ensure that the following two files are present in this storage:

-1. *deploy.prototxt*: Defines the model architecture.
+1. *deploy.prototxt.txt*: Defines the model architecture.
 2. *res10_300x300_ssd_iter_140000.caffemodel*: Contains the pre-trained model weights.

 The current process involves downloading files from a [GitHub repository](https://github.com/sr6033/face-detection-with-OpenCV-and-DNN) and saving them to this specific Azure Blob Storage using command `django-admin upgrade --with-dnn-setup`, or the specialized`django-admin dnnsetup` command .